What Is Plantar Fibroma?

 How successful is plantar fibroma surgery?

-One other thing to consider is that plantar fibromas, even small ones, have a high risk of recurrence after surgery.
+One other thing to consider is that plantar fibromatosis, has a high risk of recurrence after surgery.
 An article on PubMed reports that the rate of these lumps returning can be as high as 60%

 This can be due to the scar tissue created by the surgery or do to the underlying cause of the injury in the first place.

 So it's not a case of just having them removed once and then being set.